-ANTICIPATED SCHEDULE OF EVENTS DATE EVENT On or about December 1, 2014: Final closing.
-On or before March 31, 2015: Investors receive their 2014 T5013 federal tax receipt.
-On or about September 30, 2015: General Partner intends to implement a Liquidity Event.
+ANTICIPATED SCHEDULE OF EVENTS DATE EVENT On or about December 2015: Final closing.
+On or before March 31, 2016: Investors will receive a T5013 federal tax receipt for the 2015 tax year.
+On or about October 31, 2016: General Partner intends to implement a Liquidity Event.
 Within 60 days of completion of Liquidity Event: Mutual Fund Shares distributed following the transfer of the Partnership's assets to the Mutual Fund, if a Mutual Fund Rollover Transaction is implemented.
-Partnership will be dissolved if a Liquidity Event is not implemented, On or about March 31, 2016: unless the investors pass an Extraordinary Resolution to continue operation with an actively managed portfolio.
+Partnership will be dissolved if a Liquidity Event is not implemented, On or about March 31, 2017: unless the investors pass an Extraordinary Resolution to continue operation with an actively managed portfolio.